A sonohysterogram uses ultrasound to look at the inside of your uterus. A salt (saline) solution is put in the uterus for a clearer image.

 How It Is Done

-Before a sonohysterogram, you empty your bladder.
+Before the test, you empty your bladder.
 You then take off your clothes below the waist.
 You are given a gown or sheet to cover up with during the test.

 A sonohysterogram is done in several steps.

-- Transvaginal ultrasound.
-The tip of a thin ultrasound wand with gel on it is gently inserted into your vagina.
-You will need to lie very still while the ultrasound is being done.
+Transvaginal ultrasound.
+A thin ultrasound wand with gel on it is gently placed into your vagina.
+It will slowly be moved to take pictures from different angles and then is removed.

-- A catheter is put in place.
-Next, your doctor inserts a smooth, curved tool called a speculum into your vagina.
-The speculum gently presses the vaginal walls outward, allowing your doctor to see the cervix.
-The cervix is washed.
+Catheter placement.
+Next, your doctor places a tool called a speculum into your vagina.
+The speculum opens the vagina a little bit, allowing your doctor to see the cervix.
 Then a flexible tube (catheter) is put in the cervix or through the cervix into the uterus.

-- Transvaginal ultrasound while the uterus is filled with fluid.
-The doctor then removes the speculum and reinserts the ultrasound wand.
+Transvaginal ultrasound while the uterus is filled with fluid.
+The doctor then removes the speculum and places the ultrasound wand again.
 Onscreen, the ultrasound image shows the inside of your uterus while saline solution is injected through the tube into the uterus.
 Ultrasound images are taken and reviewed.